Deduping supposedly encrypted data? Yet it can spot 20 copies of the same file from different users?

 Start-up Bitcasa invites you to shove all your data into the cloud and use your hard drive as a cache.
 It's offering infinite storage capacity, it says, for 10 bucks a month.
 Really.
 Bitcasa says it is different from Nirvanix, Mozy and others because it is not a cloud-based backup company.
-It's different from Dropbox because it …
+It's different from Dropbox because …

 Deduping supposedly encrypted data?
 Yet it can spot 20 copies of the same file from different users?